danielcrean4/Dashboard/README.md

 Note organizer tool built with javafx
 *******************************************************************************************************************************

-The Dashboard GUI allows users to create Subject folders, then allows them to populate these folders with notes.
+The Dashboard GUI allows users to create Subject folders, then allows them to populate these folders with Notes.

-To create a new subject, type the title of the subject in the left-hand box and click the "Add New Subject" button.
+To create a new Subject, type the title of the Subject in the left-hand box and click the "Add New Subject" button.

-This will populate a link to the Subject, that when clicked will populate the center pane with a list of all notes that have been created for this subject.
-Users can then create additional notes for the subject by typing in a title in the input field at the top center and clicking the "Create New Note" button.
+This will populate a link to the Subject, that when clicked will populate the center pane with a list of all Notes that have been created for this Subject.
+Users can then create additional Notes for the subject by typing in a title in the input field at the top center and clicking the "Create New Note" button.
 This will create a link to the Note, which will appear on the right of the screen when clicked.

 The note allows users to save text content within it.
 This content defaults to "(To add content, click 'edit text' button below)", but can